pearswick/telegrab/README.md

 # 📱 Telegrab - A Telegram Phone Number Checker

-A Python tool for investigative journalists to check if phone numbers are registered on Telegram.
+A Python OSINT tool for investigative journalists to check if phone numbers are registered on Telegram.
 This tool provides a user-friendly terminal interface with colored output and multiple input methods.

 ## 🖼️ Screenshots